bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 Of course, one should take into account that only three persons are included in this dietary intervention.

-Realise that a line chart is only plotted well if the data points are intgerspaced evenly.
+Realize that a line chart is only plotted well if the data points are inter-spaced evenly.

 Consider the following mini dataset:

 ![small data set](./pics_11_data_visualization/fig17.png)
 *<sub>Figure 17: Dietary intervention for 365 days.</sub>*

-As you can see, the datapoints for x are not evenly distributed.
+As you can see, the data points for x are not evenly distributed.
 Plotting this with a line plot will go wrong:

 ![line plot](./pics_11_data_visualization/fig18.png)